 Those four wins set up a two-legged Semi-Final in the New Year against Derby County.
 The First-Leg in late January was a Griffin Park epic: Joe Allon scoring a hat-trick in a 4-3 defeat to The Rams.
 A week later and The Bees headed to The Baseball Ground for the Second-Leg.
 The tie looked to be over when Marco Gabbiadini made it 5-3 on aggregate just before half-time.

 However, the drama continued right to the end.
 With six minutes to go, Blissett swivelled and fired into the top-corner from 25 yards and he then levelled the tie on aggregate two-minutes later with a close range finish.
 The Bees still trailed on away goals and threw everything at the Derby backline trying to get to Wembley for the final.
 It proved to be in vain as The Rams held on to set up a date with Cremonese.
-Despite another Gabbiadini goal it was the Italian side who emerged victorious in front of more than 37,000 underneath the Twin Towers.
+Despite another Gabbiadini goal it was the Italian side who emerged victorious in the shadow of the Twin Towers.

-Relegation from Division One barred The Bees from entry the following season as Brescia took the crown against Notts County.
+Relegation from Division One barred The Bees from entry the following season as Brescia took the crown after a win in the final against Notts County.
 The Magpies were the ones celebrating 12 months later as they beat Ascoli in the final with Genoa holding the honour of being the last ever winners of the tournament, getting the better of Port Vale in the 1996 final.

 Tickets for Saturday's trip to the East Midlands will be available on the day at Pride Park tomorrow.
 Back Dean and the boys this weekend for £25 adults, £18.50 seniors, £15.50 (13-17), (2-12) £10.